usnistgov/psc-ns3/src/psc/doc/source/psc-scenario.rst

 ::

-  $ ./waf --run 'psc-schoolshooting --PrintHelp'
+  $ ./ns3 run 'psc-schoolshooting --PrintHelp'

   Program Options:
     --duration:         Duration (in Seconds) of the simulation [+4.0833h]